 The house price estimator is based on a model NAHB has developed to estimate the average price of a home with various features in different parts of the country.
-By changing the age, features, location and other inputs, the model can be used to estimate how a particular amenity - for example, an extra bathroom or waterfront location - tends to impact the price of a single family detached home.
+By changing the age, features, location and other inputs, the model can be used to estimate how a particular amenity — for example, an extra bathroom or waterfront location — tends to affect the price of a single-family detached home.

 The model was developed by applying well-established statistical techniques to data from the American Housing Survey (conducted by the U.S. Census Bureau and the Department of Housing and Urban Development).
-The American Housing Survey contains considerable information about the units and the neighborhoods in which they're located.
+This survey contains considerable information about the units and the neighborhoods in which they're located.

 The amount of geographic detail in the survey is somewhat limited, however, so the output of the price estimator is an average price for a standardized home (that is, one with a given set of features) across a broad Census region, not the price of a particular home in a specific neighborhood.
 House prices within a region may vary substantially.
 The price of a home in downtown Chicago, for example, may be quite different from an otherwise similar home in another Midwestern central city.